Pancytopenia: Mechanism

-Common concept is pancytopenia can occur either due to mother cells are decreased themselves in number (aplastic anemia), mother cells are overwhelmed by malignant cells (Leukemia, lymphoma, MDS) or they are being sequestrated (spleen)/destroyed (immune) outside bone marrow.
+The mechanism of pancytopenia involves either haemopoiesis itself, decreasing blood cell productions in number (aplastic anemia), haemopoietic stem cells are displaced by malignant cells (Leukemia, lymphoma, MDS) or they are being pooled (sequestrated) (spleen)/destroyed (immune) outside bone marrow.
 The mechanisms for pancytopenia differ according to the etiology.
 For example, in hemophagocytic lymphohistiocytosis (HLH) there is marked inappropriate and ineffective T cell activation that leads to an increased hemophagocytic activity.
 The T cell activated macrophages engulf erythrocytes, leukocytes, platelets, as well as their progenitor cells.
 Along with pancytopenia, HLH is characterized by fever, splenomegaly, and hemophagocytosis in bone marrow, liver, or lymph nodes.

 Diagnosis

 Pancytopenia usually requires a bone marrow biopsy in order to distinguish among different causes.